sunfounder/3in1-kit/docs/source/car_project/car_speed_up.rst

         }

     * ``initialization``: happens first and exactly once.
-    * ``condition``: each time through the loop, condition is tested; if it’s true, the statement block, and the increment is executed, then the condition is tested again.
+    * ``condition``: each time through the loop, condition is tested; if it's true, the statement block, and the increment is executed, then the condition is tested again.
 When the condition becomes false, the loop ends.
     * ``increment``: executed each time through the loop when condition is true.